Shenzhen Open (snooker)

-The Xi'an Grand Prix is a professional snooker ranking tournament held in Xi'an, China.
-Organised by the World Snooker Tour, the inaugural event ran from 19 to 25 August 2024.
+The Shenzhen Open is a professional snooker ranking tournament held in Shenzhen, China.
+Organised by the World Snooker Tour, the tournament was first held as the Xi'an Grand Prix in August 2024.
 The reigning champion is Mark Williams.

 History

+The event was called Xi'an Grand Prix before the relocation to Shenzhen.

 In February 2024, the World Snooker Tour announced the addition of the Xi'an Grand Prix ranking tournament to the calendar, beginning in the 2024–25 season.
 The tournament offers one of the highest prizes for ranking tournaments in China, with the winner receiving £177,000 from a total prize fund of £850,000.
 Kyren Wilson won the inaugural 2024 edition, held from 19 to 25 August 2024.

+In June 2026, the World Snooker Tour announced the event will be moving from Xi'an in Shaanxi Province to Shenzhen in Guangdong Province.